Environmental Surety Law

 Surety bonds issued for environmentally intensive activities such as mining, oil and gas production, or waste disposal implicate a complex combination of technical issues, regulatory oversight, and surety law.
-Stites & Harbison has assembled a team of experienced lawyers including the former Manager of the Kentucky office of Skelly and Loy Engineers, a nationally-recognized mining engineering and environmental consulting firm with mining design, regulatory program development and reclamation design experience throughout the United States; a Ph.D. biologist; a former senior attorney of the Kentucky Natural Resources and Environmental Protection Cabinet; and a former Interstate Mining Compact Commission attorney.
+Stites & Harbison has assembled a team of experienced lawyers including the former Manager of the Kentucky office of Skelly and Loy Engineers, a nationally-recognized mining engineering and environmental consulting firm with mining design, regulatory program development and reclamation design experience throughout the United States and a Ph.D. biologist.

 Our team has achieved particular success in spearheading the sureties’ responses in many complex matters where mining principals, hazardous waste facility operators, oil and gas well operators and landfill operators have come close to default or actually defaulted on their bonded obligations.
 The firm has also assisted surety clients participation in state and federal rulemaking, in underwriting analysis, and has advocated the sureties’ interests during the bankruptcy of the bonded principals.
 When necessary, seeking indemnification and salvage is often the final stage in closing a file.